InternetEnemies/CombatCritters/README.md

 ### Why is Combat Critters valuable?

 The project is valuable to users that enjoy card games but don’t always have time to sit down and play at a table with friends.
 This project lets users play the game on the go whenever they have free time, rather than having to carry around physical cards.
+In addition, our marketplace and trading system gives users a variety of ways to collect cards, granting them freedom in how they manage their deck.

 ### How will Combat Critters be successful?